-Comment: The DSP covers a large portion of the existing shopping center and will be connected to the remaining portion of the shopping center through public roadways and wide driveways.
-The regional roadways such as the Capital Beltway (I-95/495), Central

-Avenue (MD 214), and Hampton Park Boulevard further connect the project to the adjacent communities.
+The Planning Board found that the DSP covers a large portion of the existing shopping center and will be connected to the remaining portion of the shopping center through public roadways and wide driveways.
+The regional roadways such as the Capital Beltway (I-95/495), Central Avenue (MD 214), and Hampton Park Boulevard further connect the project to the adjacent communities.
 This redevelopment is expected to rejuvenate the existing shopping center and inject new economic vitality into the immediate areas.